filoconnesso/arducraft_deprecated/README.md

 Install NodeJS for your OS : https://nodejs.org/it/

-Enter the folder contaning **arducraft.js** and type on terminal :
+Enter the folder contaning **arducraft.js** and type on terminal

 ```bash
 npm install
 ```
-After installation start ArduCraft :
+After installation start ArduCraft with

 ```bash
 node arducraft.js
 ```

-Upload the example code on board.
+Upload the example code on your board.

-Open new Minecraft session.
+Open new Minecraft world and share it on lan or join into your server with offline mode enabled.

-Follow  the configuration instructions that are shown in the terminal :
+Follow the instructions that are shown in the terminal :

 * Select the serial port from list.
-* Set the domain (ip, server domain address or localhost).
+* Set the domain (ip, domain or localhost).
-* Set the destination port.
+* Set the server port.
-* Set the Minecraft version (server only, for local this is not required).
+* Set the Minecraft version (server only, for localhost this is not required).
 * Set the bot name.

 # Configuration for Minecraft

-* Activate the command blocks
+* Activate command blocks and cheat codes in minecraft world configuration
-* Activate the cheats
 * Make your bot to operator with "/op botname"
+* In localhost mode you must use the LAN